Norman Switzerland: Geography

 Suisse Normande is located at the end of the Armorican Massif.
 In the hills, small, steep fields are often bordered by thick hedges or granite dry stone walls and have dense vegetation.
 Mont Pinçon, is the highest point in Norman Switzerland, at 362 m in elevation.

 The main water course ways through the area are the river Orne and four of its tributaries, Noireau, Rouvre, Laize and the Baize.
 In addition, two more rivers run through the area and merge with the Noireau, La Vere and the Druance.
 From Putanges-Pont-Écrepin part of the Orne has been made into an artificial 6 km long lake covering 240 acres called Rabodanges Lake.

 Towns and Communes

-The main towns are Athis-de-l'Orne, Clécy, Condé-sur-Noireau, Pont-d'Ouilly, Putanges-Pont-Écrepin and Thury-Harcourt.
+The main towns are Athis-de-l'Orne, Clécy, Condé-en-Normandie, Pont-d'Ouilly, Putanges-Pont-Écrepin and Thury-Harcourt.

 A total of 75 communes from six different Communauté de communes make up Suisse Normand as shown below;